How to Build Discipline from Scratch (When You Have Zero Right Now)

 The discipline starter sequence:

 That third point is critical.
 You are not grading yourself.
 You are collecting data.
 Did you do it?
 Yes or no. No shame either way.
-The tracking itself creates a feedback loop that pulls you forward.
+The tracking itself creates a feedback loop that pulls you forward, because a checked-off box delivers a small reward that nudges the brain's dopamine system toward the disciplined behavior instead of away from it.

 Stack It: The 62% Advantage